dam5s/aspen/README.md

 # <img src="https://rawgithub.com/dam5s/aspen/master/images/aspen.svg" width="200px" />

 Aspen is a JUnit runner for Kotlin.
-It's inspired by Ruby's RSpec syntax, but it has a lot more restrictions and some features have been purposefully omitted.
+It's inspired by Ruby's RSpec syntax, the default DSL has a lot more restrictions but you can create your own DSL if it does not fit your needs.

 ## Gradle usage